-The most recent decision of the RCC penalising an abuse of dominant position is related to the TV cable operators pricing practices in Bucharest.
+The case law of the RCC as regards the abuse of dominant position is still scarce and the investigations targeting a potential abuse are still pending with the RCC.
+Thus, the most recent decision of the RCC penalising an abuse of dominant position is related to the TV cable operators' pricing practices in Bucharest.
 After almost five years of investigation, the RCC ruled at the end of 2006 that in Bucharest, two of the four market players are guilty of abuse of dominant position by 'imposing increased tariffs not justified by the costs growth'.
-Besides the fact that each operator acting on cable TV services market in Bucharest was considered as distribution of electric energy and hot water).
-The authority is usually open to all signals from the market as regards potential abusive conduct, with most Investigations being opened further to complaints filed by the allegedly infringed competitors or the clients of the dominant undertaking.

-a dominant player (See question 11 for the market definition in this case), the particularity of this case lies in the way that 'unfair' pricing was assessed.
-The authority investigated the tariffs policy during a four-year period and compared, on monthly basis, the prices charged to customers and the related costs incurred by the supplier.
-For the months when the prices went up while the costs went down or in any case were not correspondingly increased (that is, lack of synchronisation between costs and price increase, despite the provisions in the subscribers' agreements allowing price increases in case of costs increases), the Council found this sufficient as to characterise as 'unfair' the prices charged by the operators and issue the accusation of abuse of dominant position.
-The RCC's decision was challenged in court and the case is currently pending.
+Besides the fact that each operator acting on cable TV services market in Bucharest was considered as a dominant player (see question 11 for the market definition in this case), the particularity of this case lies in the way that 'unfair' pricing was assessed.
+The authority investigated the tariffs policy during a four-year period and compared, on a monthly basis, the prices charged to customers and the related costs incurred by the supplier.
+For the months when the prices went up while the costs went down, or in any case were not correspondingly increased (that is, lack of synchronisation between costs and price increase, despite the provisions in the subscribers' agreements allowing price increases in case of costs increases), the Council found this sufficient to characterise the prices charged by the operators as 'unfair' and issue the accusation of abuse of dominant position.
+The RCC's decision was challenged in a higher court which has recently granted the claim (thus overturning the RCC decision) by a definitive, not yet irrevocable court ruling (ie, appeal to a higher court is still possible).